algolia/instantsearch/docgen/src/guides/angular-integration.md

 }
 ```

 And voilà!
-You should now see in your app the default search results without query provieded!
+You should now see in your app the default search results without query provided!

 This is pretty cool, but it's not usable without a search box, let's build a search box in a similar way.